Useful pages on the regulator website

 Disincentives to working in the public sector

-A change of government in December 2018 severely affected the CNBV’s ability to work properly, since the new government issued amendments to the relevant laws in connection with public service.
-These amendments include:
+The position of the government regarding public service continues to severely affect the CNBV’s ability to work properly, since the relevant laws in connection with public service were modified to include:

 - the elimination of positions and downsizing; and